YS-jack/Runelingual-Transcripts/draft/README.md

 - If you'd like to contribute or request support for another language that isn't listed, please [contact us](#contact-us).
 - Feel free to tweak our language packs to your liking.
 We aim to support multiple language pack variants to accommodate different preferences.

-## About this "draft" directory
+## Working with the "draft" Directory
-This is the draft directory, which means edits should be made here before its ready to be published to all RuneLingual users.
+The "draft" directory is the workspace for translators.
+All edits should be made here before they are ready to be published to all RuneLingual users.
+Here are the steps:

-Steps:
+1. Commit your changes to the "draft" directory.
-1. commit to "draft" directory
+2. Verify there are no issues and that your changes are ready to be published.
-2. check there are no problems, and is ready to be published
+3. Copy your changes from the "draft" directory to the "public" directory.

-3. copy from draft directory to "public" directory (here)
+This process ensures that all translations are reviewed and refined before they are made available to the RuneLingual community.

 # RuneLingual Transcript Sources